arnesson/cordova-plugin-firebase/README.md

 # cordova-plugin-firebase
 Cordova plugin for Google Firebase

 This plugin is under development!
-The primary goal for this plugin is to implement FCM for cross platform push notifications.
+The primary goal for this plugin is to implement Analytics and FCM for cross platform push notifications.
 Other parts of the SDK will follow later.

 Angular implementation is maintained in the [angular-cordova](https://github.com/arnesson/angular-cordova) project ([source](https://github.com/arnesson/angular-cordova/blob/master/src/plugins/3rdparty/firebase.js))